Carbon Black N375: Reinforcement, Reliability, and Results

 Common Applications

-• Tire tread compounds
+• Tire tread and high-wear rubber compounds

-• Conveyor belts and industrial hoses
+• Conveyor belts, transmission belts, and industrial hoses

-• Molded seals, gaskets, and rubber parts
+• Molded seals, gaskets, O-rings, and technical rubber parts

-• Anti-static plastic applications
+• Anti-static and semi-conductive plastic compounds

-• Shoe soles and rubber sheets
+• Shoe soles and general rubber sheet formulations

 Why Basekim for Carbon Black N375?

-• COA, MSDS, and REACH compliance documents
+• COA, MSDS, and REACH-compliant documentation

-• Fast, global delivery in standard or custom packaging
+• Fast, global delivery with flexible INCOTERMS

 Packaging Options